kmcphillips/gracehrabi.com/README.markdown

 Personal home page for Grace Hrabi.
 It is written with Rails 3, haml, and jQuery.
 It provides a full CMS back end including RMagick image upload, transformation, and thumbnailing.

+# Disclaimer

+This site is under heavy development and is not yet functional.
+The site currently deployed to gracehrabi.com is the legacy PHP site that is being replaced.

 ## Quick Setup

 With an OS X or Linux machine with ruby and bundler installed, you should be able to go from 0 to running in under three minutes.